All Posts

 • Death

-So basically, Ulcerative Colitis is a whole lot more than just “stomach cramps.”
+Ulcerative Colitis is a whole lot more than just “stomach cramps.”

 Equally important is that greater understanding will surely lead to greater attention and more resources being given to join in the fight against IBD.